-Our Sixth Form Open Evening is held at the end of September.
+Our Sixth Form Open Evening is being held on Wednesday 29 September from 6.30pm.

 Sixth Form (16-18yrs)